 BERALDE Far from holding it true, I find it, between us, one of the greatest follies that exist among men; and, looking at things as a philosopher, I do not see a more pleasant mockery, I do not see anything more ridiculous, than a man who wants to meddle in healing another.

-ARGAN Doctors do not know anything, on your account?
+ARGAN Doctors do not know anything, on your account.

-BERALDE They do, brother.
+BERALDE They do, Brother.
 They know most of the fine humanities, they know how to speak in beautiful Latin, they know how to name all the diseases in Greek, to define them and to divide them; but, as for curing them, that is what they do not know at all.

-ARGAN But we must always agree that, on this subject, doctors know more than others.
+ARGAN but we must always agree that, on this subject, doctors know more than others.

 BERALDE They know, my brother, what I told you, which does not cure much: and all the excellence of their art consists in a pompous galimatias, in a specious babble, which gives you words for reasons, and promises for effects.